nabacg/deep-rl-continuous-control/README.md

 ## Reacher environment
 <img src="https://github.com/nabacg/deep-rl-continuous-control/blob/master/images/reacher-env.gif?raw=true" width="360" height="240" border="10" />

-Set-up: Double-jointed arm which can move to target locations.
+- Set-up: Double-jointed arm which can move to target locations.
-Goal: The agents must move its hand to the goal location, and keep it there.
+- Goal: The agents must move its hand to the goal location, and keep it there.
-Agents: The environment contains 10 agent linked to a single Brain.
+- Agents: The environment contains 20 agent linked to a single Brain.
-Agent Reward Function (independent):
+- Agent Reward Function (independent):
-+0.1 Each step agent's hand is in goal location.
+    - +0.1 Each step agent's hand is in goal location.
-Brains: One Brain with the following observation/action space.
-Vector Observation space: 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
+- Observation space: 33 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
-Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
+- Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
-Visual Observations: None.
-Reset Parameters: Two, corresponding to goal size, and goal movement speed.
-Benchmark Mean Reward: 30
+- Benchmark Mean Reward: 30

 # Getting Started
 Before running the code you'll need to install following python modules